Why Running Slower Beats Speed Work: Mastering Low‑Heart‑Rate Training for Faster Times

 1. The “Too‑Fast” Morning

-That night, as I stared at the glowing numbers on my wrist, a thought slipped in: what if the fastest way to get faster is to run slower?
-The idea sounded almost heretical, but the lingering feeling of disappointment lingered – “Wow, I ran slow today.”
+That evening, staring at the glowing numbers on my wrist, a question took shape: what if the fastest way to get faster is to run slower?
+It sounded almost backward, even heretical, but something nagged at me about that run.
+Despite all the effort, all I could think was, “Wow, I ran slow today.”

 2. Story Development – Learning to Listen